 In every case, the reason for closure must be evident to the reasonable reader.
 The case file must reflect circumstances leading to closure and the process followed at closure.

 The following table shows reasons for and definitions of successful and unsuccessful closures.
-They are part of the current RSA-911 and mirror the reasons for closure drop-down menus in RHW.
+They are part of the current RSA-911 and, with few exceptions, mirror the reasons for closure drop-down menus in RHW.